There are 5 major areas in every home. And no matter how big or how old the home, they’re always the same:

 Lifespan: 100+ years

-I know what you’re asking yourself…
+I’m sure you’re asking yourself…

 I’ll give you the same answer I give the ball pit guy when he asks his question…Yes, every chance I get.